 The more you know about your options and how to choose the best time, if any, to refinance your mortgage, the better prepared you’ll be to make an important decision about your financial future.
 These are a few reasons why you might want to refinance now – while the getting is good.

-All eyes are on the rates continuing to rise as the year 2018 progresses.
-This means the sooner you begin the refinance process, the faster you can lock in lower interest rates.
+The sooner you begin the refinance process, the faster you can lock in lower interest rates.
 Waiting too long could leave you without a really good reason for considering a refi loan.

 You Want to Reduce Your Loan Term

 Circumstances change.
 Perhaps you have a better job.
 Or maybe you’ve inherited money from a relative – or even taken home one of the lesser lottery prizes and hope to reduce the length of time (and overall money) you’ll pay for your home.
-Refinancing to go from a 30-year mortgage to a 15-year mortgage can save you huge amounts of money on your home.
+Refinancing from a 30-year mortgage to a 15-year mortgage can save you huge amounts of money on your home.
 We’re talking tens of thousands of dollars, if not more.

 On the flip side of the equation, some people need to extend the terms of their mortgages to create a little budgetary wiggle room each month.
 In this case, you might consider going from a 15-year mortgage to a 30-year mortgage.
 It will cost considerably more in the long run.
 However, it may be the difference that allows you to keep your home when things get tight.